-Students will complete 36 semester hours of course work while they are working as a teacher of record.
+Students will complete 44 semester hours of course work while they are working as a teacher of record.
 To maintain status in the program, students must maintain a minimum cumulative GPA of 3.0.
-A grade of C or higher is required of all M.Ed. courses and courses taken in the content licensure area.
-However, only two Cs may be earned in M.Ed. courses throughout the program.
-M.Ed. courses in which Cs are earned may be retaken.
+A grade of C or higher is required of all MEd courses and courses taken in the content licensure area.
+However, only two Cs may be earned in MEd courses throughout the program.
+MEd courses in which Cs are earned may be retaken.
 The final semester of coursework includes an Action Research project.

 Candidates in an embedded teaching position are granted a 3-year Tennessee Practitioner's License.
-They will enroll in EDUC 4700 Clinical Teaching Practicum for two consecutive semesters.
-The M.Ed. degree will be conferred following successful completion of the professional clinical experience, program completion requirements and all state mandated assessments for licensure.
+The MEd degree will be conferred following successful completion of the professional clinical experience, program completion requirements and all state mandated assessments for licensure.

-M.Ed.
-For Job Embedded Candidates Application Packet Requirements
+MEd For Job Embedded Candidates Application Packet Requirements